Will AI Replace Programmers: What Developers Should Know in 2026

 TL;DR

-• The most rigorous independent RCT (METR, July 2025) found AI made experienced developers 19% slower on complex real-world tasks — while developers predicted they'd be 24% faster
+- The METR RCT found AI made experienced developers 19% slower on complex real-world tasks, while developers predicted they would be 24% faster

 The Study Nobody Covers: AI Made Developers 19% Slower